Armstrong Studios: The founder

 Founder Bill Armstrong was born in Melbourne in 1929.
-After studying electrical engineering at Caulfield Technical College he started his career as an engineer at radio station 3UZ from 1954–56, where his work included disc cutting of radio shows and live-to-air orchestral music broadcasts.
-From 1956-60 he was the manager of a recently founded independent label, W&G Records, whose A&R manager Ron Tudor discovered and signed The Seekers.
+After studying electrical engineering at Caulfield Technical College he started his career as an engineer at radio station 3UZ from 1954 to 1956, where his work included disc cutting of radio shows and live-to-air orchestral music broadcasts.
+From 1956 to 1960 he was the manager of a recently founded independent label, W&G Records, whose A&R manager Ron Tudor discovered and signed The Seekers.
 Armstrong established the W&G disc-cutting room and in 1957 built their recording studio in West Melbourne.
 That year he also supervised the sound system for Phillips Bell at the Main Stadium at the 1956 Olympic Games in Melbourne.

-From 1960-61 Armstrong was the manager of the Custom Recording Department at 3DB in Melbourne, where he recorded radio commercials and soundtracks for television advertisements.
-From 1961-65 he was manager of Telefil Sound Recording and Film Studios, which was at the time the largest commercial recording studio in Melbourne.
+From 1960 to 1961 Armstrong was the manager of the Custom Recording Department at 3DB in Melbourne, where he recorded radio commercials and soundtracks for television advertisements.
+From 1961 to 1965 he was manager of Telefil Sound Recording and Film Studios, which was at the time the largest commercial recording studio in Melbourne.
 Housed in a converted Melbourne cinema, it was equipped with one, two and three track Ampex recorders, and its clients included the local divisions of the EMI, CBS and RCA labels.